Biosecurity RD&E Strategy

 Primary industries and governments are looking to establish more cost-effective coordination and partnership arrangements for delivering RD&E. It is important for Australia to maintain a critical mass of technical and operational expertise to meet changing industry and government needs and to have flexible, responsive arrangements for accessing and maintaining the key expertise.

 The Australian, state and Northern Territory governments, rural RDCs, CSIRO and universities are jointly addressing these needs through various strategies under the National Primary Industries RD&E Framework.

 Using a partnership approach, the National Animal Biosecurity RD&E Strategy aims to identify and address capability gaps through effective allocation of RD&E resources (including human capability and infrastructure) nationally, by helping to ensure they are applied in an efficient and collaborative way.

 Good governance is about having in place the best processes for making and implementing decisions.
 Good governance is both accountable and transparent, and includes consultation policies and practices, meeting procedures, role clarification and good working relationships.

 Government and industry representatives and researchers contribute to the development and implementation of the Strategy through:

-- Annual RD&E Forum.
+- the Annual RD&E Forum.

-The Steering Group reports to:
+The Implementation Committee reports to: